usdot-jpo-ode/jpo-cvmanager/README.md

 docker compose -f release-compose.yml up -d
 ```

+#### Generating Sample Data

+Use the test-message-sender, included in the jpo-conflictmonitor, to generate sample data, as well as pushing live data through the websocket.
+These components are described here: [jpo-conflictmonitor/test-message-sender](https://github.com/usdot-jpo-ode/jpo-conflictmonitor/tree/develop/test-message-sender)

 ## Getting Started

 The following steps are intended to help get a new user up and running the JPO CV Manager in their own environment.